jaycetyle/vscode-gnu-global/README.md

 # C/C++ GNU Global
-Provide intellisense for C/C++ using [GNU Global](https://www.gnu.org/software/global/).
+Provide Intellisense for C/C++ using [GNU Global](https://www.gnu.org/software/global/).

 This extension is forked/rewriten from [C/C++ Intellisense](https://marketplace.visualstudio.com/items?itemName=austin.code-gnu-global) and is still preliminary.
 If you have any problems, please go to [Github Issues](https://github.com/jaycetyle/vscode-gnu-global/issues/) for issue report and feature request.

 ## Requirements
 * This extension requires GNU Global (>=6.5).
 You can download the binary from [Global website](https://www.gnu.org/software/global/download.html).

-    For Ubuntu 18.04 (and more) user, you can install it via apt:
+    For Ubuntu 18.04 (and after) user, you can install it via apt:
     ```
     sudo apt install global
     ```

-* Added it to PATH enviroment variable, or specify gnuGlobal.globalExecutable and gnuGlobal.gtagsExecutable configuration.
+* Add the folder of global executable to PATH enviroment variable, or specify gnuGlobal.globalExecutable and gnuGlobal.gtagsExecutable configuration.
     ```
     {
         "gnuGlobal.globalExecutable": "C:\\global\\global.exe,